 Sony’s corporate social responsibility (CSR) strategy responds to the interests of relevant stakeholders.
 In Archie Carroll’s model, corporate social responsibility exists because of the interactions between firms and their stakeholders.
 A stakeholder is any individual or group that affects and is affected by the business under consideration.
-In the case of Sony, the concerns underlining the CSR strategy focus on sustainability of the business.
-The company’s sustainability efforts also lead to the achievement of corporate citizenship.
-For long-term success in the consumer electronics, gaming, entertainment and financial services markets, Sony Corporation must ensure that stakeholders’ interests are properly accounted for in the business.
+In the case of Sony, the concerns underlining the CSR and ESG strategy focus on business sustainability.
+The company’s sustainability efforts also lead to the achievement of corporate citizenship, which helps reinforce competitive advantages and the business strengths discussed in the SWOT analysis of Sony.
+For long-term success in the consumer electronics, gaming, entertainment, and financial services markets, Sony ensures that stakeholders’ interests are properly accounted for in the business.

-This corporate social responsibility (CSR) analysis of Sony Corporation shows the importance of achieving business sustainability.
+This corporate social responsibility analysis of Sony shows the importance of achieving business sustainability.
 The company considers sustainability as the primary goal in its efforts for satisfying stakeholders’ interests and for corporate citizenship.
+Effective corporate citizenship and green business strategies facilitate the attainment of corporate goals and the realization of Sony’s mission statement and vision statement.

-The global reach of Sony’s business relates with the complexity of developing a corporate social responsibility strategy that suits a variety of businesses and markets worldwide.
-Such complexity is based on the fact that the company operates in the consumer electronics, gaming, entertainment and financial services markets.
+Sony’s global reach relates to the complexity of developing a corporate social responsibility strategy that suits a variety of businesses and markets.
+This complexity is based on the company’s diverse operations in the consumer electronics, gaming (video games), entertainment, and financial services markets.
 The following are the stakeholders arranged according to Sony’s prioritization in its corporate social responsibility strategy:

 - Shareholders (Highest priority)